Victoria Bay: Marine Life

+Tourism

 A number of camp sites overlook the bay and clusters of holiday chalets are situated nearby, making it a popular holiday destination during the summer and Easter holiday periods.
 The grassy area above the beach has braai facilities and a small shop and restaurant are situated at the top of the beach road.

 Running above the Bay is the railway line joining George, Wilderness, Sedgefield and ultimately Knysna.
-The famous Outeniqua Choo Tjoe operated popular tourist rides along this route, although following operational difficulties and severe damage to the tracks above Vic Bay during the 2006 storms, its future remains uncertain.
+The famous Outeniqua Choo Tjoe operated popular tourist rides along this route, although following operational difficulties and severe flood damage to the tracks above Vic Bay during the 2006 storms, its future remained uncertain.
+A tender to repair and rejuvenate the track was however awarded in 2024, according to the Garden Route Municipality, which says that "negotiations are underway" to begin the process of doing so.

 A concrete jetty, flanked by a sandy-bottomed rock pool, looks out across the bay and is a popular place for watching the surfers and for fishing.
-The original jetty, given to the bay by the original owner of what is now The Waves B&B, was severely damaged during storms and was replaced by a larger one during the early 1990s.
+The original jetty, built by Butler, was severely damaged during storms and was replaced by a larger one during the early 1990s.